Seven structural moats — and the first two are the wedge nobody else has.

 Incumbent reality

 Pipelines that page on-call at 2am.
 Cost reviews that happen quarterly.
 Anomalies analysts triage manually.
+A 24/7 ops war room as the AI-agent era arrives.

 Eisberg

-Pipelines that resolve their own failures fix schema drift without alerts.
+Pipelines that resolve their own failures and fix schema drift without alerts.
 Compute self-routes to the cheapest engine that can answer the question.
 Anomalies triage and remediate themselves.
 The platform stops being something you operate.

 Why it compounds